 Pace I-94 Market Expansion Program

 operations on the Edens (I-94) Expressway on April 9, 2018.
 Two existing

-routes–620 (which connects the CTA Dempster Station in Skokie and Allstate's
+routes--620 (which connects the CTA Dempster Station in Skokie and Allstate's

 Northbrook campus) and 626 (which connects the CTA Dempster Station in Skokie

 Since Pace introduced shoulder riding on I-55 in late 2011, on-time performance

-for routes on the corridor has improved dramatically, from about 65% to over 90%.
+for routes on the corridor has improved dramatically, from about 65% to

-not increase at that same rate on the Edens, Pace does
+While ridership may not increase at that same rate on the Edens, Pace does

 expect to see ridership growth and improved schedule reliability.
 This service

 improvement will greatly enhance job access for commuters coming from Chicago

 and North Shore communities to employment locations in the Lake Cook Road

-"We've seen unprecedented ridership growth along the I-55 corridor thanks to
+"We've seen unprecedented ridership growth along the I-55 corridor thanks

-than driving.
+and more reliable than driving.
 Commuters see that and choose our service

 over their cars.
 We believe they will do the same in the Lake-Cook region

 and are excited to partner with IDOT on this project."